 The ISPCC is for children.

 Our purpose is to listen to them, empower them, strengthen their resilience and enable them to live their best possible lives.

-The ISPCC provides a range of services directly to children and families, and advocates for change to enhance the lives of children in Ireland.
-It is funded through fundrasing and through funding provided by government agencies for the delivery of specified services.
+The ISPCC provides a range of services directly to children and families and advocates for change to enhance the lives of children in Ireland.
+It is funded through fundraising and through funding provided by government agencies for the delivery of specified services.